 It takes approximately three to five years to earn a bachelor’s degree in chemical engineering at the undergraduate level.
 A comprehensive understanding of mathematics, chemistry, and physics is necessary for a career in chemical engineering.

 3. Computer Engineering

-This subfield of engineering draws from both the fields of computer science and electrical engineering to create both the hardware and software components of computers.
+This subfield of engineering draws from both the fields of computer science and electrical engineering to create the hardware and software components of computers.

 Because it is so closely related to electrical engineering, computer engineering is often regarded as one of the hardest types of engineering.
 If you find that electrical engineering is challenging for you, you will most likely struggle with computer engineering as well.

-Students who do not have an interest in coding and programming would also find it difficult to succeed in computer engineering.
+Students who do not have an interest in coding and programming also find it difficult to succeed in computer engineering.